sakishrist/sgo/README.md

 As with square brackets, long names can be provided (`VAR={x<xephos>}`).

-Long options can have their arguments wither separated from the option by a whitespace or by an equals sign (`--xephos=gold` or `--xephos rusty`), while the short options can be separated by a whitespace or left right after the option (`-x gold` or `-xrusty`).
+Long options can have their arguments either separated from the option by a white-space or by an equals sign (`--xephos=gold` or `--xephos rusty`), while the short options can be separated by a white-space or left right after the option (`-x gold` or `-xrusty`).

+An exclamation mark (!) in the beginning of the variable, denotes that this is a mandatory option.
+This is only acceptable for options with arguments (defined with curly brackets).

 Multiple options with arguments cannot be currently specified in the same definition (e.g. `VARIANT={v<variant>|d<distribution>}` is not allowed) but they can be defined on different lines:
 ```